camjw/CartPole/README.md

 pip install requirements.txt
 ```
 - Optionally, see how an agent behaving randomly behaves by running `python random_play.py`.
 - Train the neural network by running `python main.py` from the root of the repo.
-You can then see the graphy of its learning and see the agent perform the CartPole task
+You can then see the graph of its learning and see the agent perform the CartPole task

 ## Performance